Burgaw, North Carolina

-Burgaw is a town in, and the county seat of, Pender County, North Carolina, United States.
+Burgaw is a town in and the county seat of Pender County, North Carolina, United States.
 The population was 3,088 at the 2020 census.

-Burgaw is part of the Wilmington Metropolitan Statistical Area.
+Burgaw is part of the Wilmington, NC Metropolitan Statistical Area.

 History

 The town most likely derives its name from nearby Burgaw Creek.

 The Bannerman House, Burgaw Depot, Burgaw Historic District, and Pender County Courthouse are listed on the National Register of Historic Places.